Indoor Golf Business Plan, Study, Location Tool and Start up Model

 BenQ TK700STi Golf Simulator Projector

 This golf simulator projector is a no-holds-barred 4K gaming projector that’s perfect for indoor golf simulation, but be aware from the start that even though this machine is billed as “short-throw,” it’s not as short-throw as some.
-You need to set this back between 6-8 feet for optimal image quality, meaning it’s not the best pick for tight quarters.
-A ceiling mount is probably the ideal installation for a simulator setup.

 Pro's